Last Updated on October 26, 2024 by Kittredge Cherry

 Marsha P. Johnson is honored artistically

-A stained-glass mosaic from Modern Hexology honors “Saint Martha” with a photographic portrait on a rainbow-inspired backdrop.
+A stained-glass mosaic from Modern Hexology honored “Saint Martha” with a photographic portrait on a rainbow-inspired backdrop.
 Her fateful words are embedded in the glass: You never completely have your rights, one person, until you all have your rights.

 Marsha P Johnson stained glass